alleyinteractive/wp-asset-manager/README.md

 Asset Manager will add an SVG file's contents to the sprite if:

-1. The symbol is registered via `am_define_symbol` with a valid file path
+1. The symbol is registered via `am_register_symbol` with a unique handle and valid file path
 2. The symbol's `condition` is truthy

 ```html